 - Gus Van Sant had the Death Trilogy, which were all movies based loosely on true events concerning deaths.
 These films include Gerry (based on a hiking tragedy), Elephant (based on the Columbine shootings), and Last Days (based on Nirvana frontman Kurt Cobain).

 - Lars von Trier had the Golden Hearts Trilogy, which consisted of The Idiots, Breaking The Waves, and Dancer in the Dark.
 All three movies are part of the Dogme 95 movement and involve Break the Cutie plots.
 His two most recent works, Antichrist and Melancholia, also form the "Depression Trilogy", to be concluded with Nymphomaniac, all starring Charlotte Gainsbourg.

-- Alejandro González Iñárritu referred to Amores Perros, Twenty One Grams and Babel as his "death trilogy".
+- Alejandro González Ińárritu referred to Amores Perros, 21 Grams and Babel as his "death trilogy".

-- Fans of Mystery Science Theater 3000 (or just bad movies in general) have considered Coleman Francis films to be a series based on the filmmaker of the same name.
-These include The Beast of Yucca Flats, The Skydivers, and Red Zone Cuba.
+- Fans of Mystery Science Theater 3000 (or just bad movies in general) have considered the three movies directed by Coleman Francis - The Beast of Yucca Flats, The Skydivers, and Red Zone Cuba - as a trilogy.

 - Pier Pasolini had the Trilogy Of Life, which consisted of films of ancient anthology works celebrating life : The Arabian Nights, The Decameron, and The Canterbury Tales (which are all, in and of themselves, Thematic Series).
 This trilogy would have been followed up by another called Trilogy Of Death, which would be film adaptations of similar works focusing on death.
 He only made Salo or the 120 Days of Sodom before dying, leaving the series unfinished.